FotiosBistas/Cpp-Game/README.md

 We created a fighting arcade game called fighter x.
 We used assets from various sources and we changed them a bit in order to fit the style of the game better.
 WE DID NOT CREATE ANY OF THESE ASSETS AND WE DON'T OWN THEM.

-You can find a presentation of the game in this link: https://www.youtube.com/watch?v=wzr07HSXRNk&Our game is at the 7:10 mark. t=162s made by Georgios Papaiwannou(the teacher of the course).
+You can find a presentation of the game in this link: https://www.youtube.com/watch?v=wzr07HSXRNk& Our game is at the 7:10 mark. t=162s made by Georgios Papaiwannou(the teacher of the course).
 Our game is at the 7:10 mark.

 **CONTRIBUTORS**